Zack Kassian: Early life

 Kassian was born in Windsor, Ontario, to parents Mike and Shirley Kassian.
-Despite his last name, Kassian is not of Armenian descent.
+Though often mistaken for having Armenian heritage, Kassian is not of Armenian descent.
 He has two older sisters and an older brother, Mike Jr. When he was eight, his father died of a heart attack.
 Kassian has recalled his father's role as having been filled by Mike Jr., who was nineteen at the time, while he grew up.
 He grew up attending Queen of Peace elementary school in Leamington, Ontario and first began playing organized hockey at the age of eight with the Kingsville Kings.
 Growing up, he was a Toronto Maple Leafs fan, though he has listed his favourite players as Boston Bruins defenceman Bobby Orr and Todd Bertuzzi, a fellow power forward who was starring with the Vancouver Canucks during Kassian's youth.

 Playing career

 Junior

 After a season of AAA midget with the Windsor Jr. Spitfires, Kassian debuted at the major junior level with the Peterborough Petes in 2007–08.
 Playing in his first career OHL game, he recorded two assists against the Sudbury Wolves on September 20, 2007.
 He scored his first OHL goal the following month against the Erie Otters on October 11.
 He went on to score 9 goals and 21 points over 58 games as a rookie.
-The following season, he improved to 24 goals and 63 points over 61 games.
+In the following season, he improved to 24 goals and 63 points over 61 games.
 He also had a team-leading 136 penalty minutes and earned a reputation as a willing fighter with 13 fighting majors.
 That season, he was chosen to play in three All-Star exhibitions.
 Near the beginning of the campaign, he represented Team OHL in two games against a select team of Russian juniors, as part of the annual Subway Super Series.
 Kassian later dressed for the Eastern Conference in the OHL All-Star Classic and scored a goal and an assist.
 Lastly, he competed in the 2009 CHL Top Prospects Game for Team Cherry, a contest in which he injured John Tavares with a hit.

 Leading up to the 2009 NHL Entry Draft, Kassian was ranked 10th among eligible prospects playing in North America (not including goaltenders) by the NHL Central Scouting Bureau (CSB).
 Chris Edwards of the CSB heralded him as "one of the toughest guys in the OHL and probably the entire draft", while also highlighting his "play-making and puck-handling abilities".
 Scouted as a power forward, he was compared to such players as Milan Lucic, as well as retired NHL All-Stars Cam Neely and Keith Tkachuk.
 Kassian went on to be selected in the first round, 13th overall, by the Buffalo Sabres in the draft.